jakobbbb/cknopmpf/README.md

 `german`:  Use German language instead of English.
 Loads `ngerman` babel and uses German labels for custom environments.

 `light`:  Switches the theme from dark to light.
-Note that cknopmpf is is primariliy a dark theme, so this option makes your slides printer-friendly but ugly.

 ## features